om-mani-padme-hum/ezobjects-mysql/README.md

 ## See Also

-There are a couple other examples available that use a broader range of the abilities of EZ Objects MySQL:
+There is another example available that demonstrates the browserify'd capabilities of EZ Objects by loading client-side over an Ajax back-end:

-* [Example Full](example-full.js) - An example where all data types are demonstrated to be operationald, including loading of custom child objects, along with an example where the `mysqlType`, `saveTransform`, and `loadTransform` of a property configuration are overridden.
 * [Example Nested Server](example-nested.js) - An example where client-side loading of EZ Objects is demonstrated by way of a browserify'd EZ Object model configurations, including loading of custom child objects.
 * [Example Nested Models](example-nested-models.js)
 * [Example Nested Client](example-nested.html)